DS4SD/deepsearch-glm/README.md

 ### NLP and GLM examples

+_Note: Some of the examples require to convert PDF documents with Deep Search.
+For this to run, it is required to install the [deepsearch-toolkit](https://github.com/DS4SD/deepsearch-toolkit) package.
+You can install it with `pip install deepsearch-glm[toolkit]`._

 To run the examples, simply do execute the scripts as `poetry run python <script> <input>`.
 Examples are,

 1. **apply NLP on document(s)**